CASINO BONUS EXPLAINED

 Retention bonuses are usually smaller than sign-up bonuses.
 Terms & conditions of these offers are usually the same as other bonuses’ – casino’s don’t like writing their bonus policy more than once, so the same rules often apply to every single promotion they have.

-Bonuses are not available forever.
-There is usually a time limit for both when you can get a bonus and how long you have to clear it.
+Casino bonuses are not available forever.
+There is usually a time limit for both when you can get a casino bonus and how long you have to clear it.

 Welcome bonuses are usually only available during your first week as a client of the casino.